Inexistence of quark mass in chiral symmetry and its relation to confinement dynamics: Application: Quark-antiquark system with scalar interaction

-Fig.~\ref{A4L} shows us that each $ b/m^2 $'s points are positioned on fit lines eq(\ref{jj:1}) with given $N$'s as $K=4$; the lowest fit line is for $N=25$; the next fit is for $N=24$; the top one which has the most steep slop is for $N=13$.
-Fig.~\ref{A4N} shows us that each $ b/m^2 $'s points are positioned on fit lines eq(\ref{jj:1}) with given $L$'s as $K=4$; the lowest fit line is for $L=0$; the next fit is for $L=1$; the top one is for $L=24$.
+Fig.~\ref{A4L} shows that each of the $ b/m^2 $ points is positioned on fit lines of Eq.(\ref{jj:1}) with given $N$'s for $K = 4$.
+The lowest fit line is for $N = 25$, the next fit is for $N = 24$, and the top line, which has the steepest slope, is for $N = 13$.
+Fig.~\ref{A4N} shows that each of the $ b/m^2 $ points is positioned on fit lines of Eq.(\ref{jj:1}) with given $L$'s for $K = 4$.
+The lowest fit line is for $L = 0$, the next fit is for $L = 1$, and the top line is for $L = 24$.

-Fig.~\ref{A5L} shows us that each $ b/m^2 $'s points are positioned on fit lines eq(\ref{jj:1}) with given $N$'s as $K=5$; the lowest fit line is for $N=25$; the next fit is for $N=24$; the top one which has the most steep slop is for $N=14$.
-Fig.~\ref{A5N} shows us that each $ b/m^2 $'s points are positioned on fit lines eq(\ref{jj:1}) with given $L$'s as $K=5$; the lowest fit line is for $L=0$; the next fit is for $L=1$; the top one is for $L=24$.
-Similarly, Fig.~\ref{A6L} and Fig.~\ref{A6N} tell us that each $ b/m^2 $'s points are positioned on fit lines eq(\ref{jj:1}) as $K=6$.
-Fig.~\ref{A7L} and Fig.~\ref{A7N} are the case of $K=7$.
+Fig.~\ref{A5L} shows that each of the $ b/m^2 $ points is positioned on fit lines of Eq.(\ref{jj:1}) with given $N$'s for $K = 5$.
+The lowest fit line is for $N = 25$, the next fit is for $N = 24$, and the top line, which has the steepest slope, is for $N = 14$.
+Fig.~\ref{A5N} shows that each of the $ b/m^2 $ points is positioned on fit lines of Eq.(\ref{jj:1}) with given $L$'s for $K = 5$.
+The lowest fit line is for $L = 0$, the next fit is for $L = 1$, and the top line is for $L = 24$.